armandouv/AdoptMe/README.md

 * Users must be able to sign up and create a new profile.
 * Users must be able to log in and log out.
 * Once users are logged in, they can see the most recent pets posted for adoption.
 * Users can scroll and view all Pets posted for adoption indefinitely.
+    * Users can choose the source of the queried pets: mixed, from the Parse API, or from PetFinder exclusively.
     * Users can pull down to refresh the most recent pets for adoption.
+    * Users can filter pets.
+       * By type of animal.
+       * By location
 * Users can click on a Pet item and see a more detailed view of it.
     * In the detailed Pet view, users can see the owner's contact information, including an approximate location through an embedded map (using Google maps).
     * The app uses an animation to display the detailed view of a Pet.